hoangduytran/blender-manual/manual/video_editing/edit/montage/strips/image.rst

    The :doc:`Channel </editors/video_sequencer/sequencer/channels>` to place the strip.

 Replace Selection
-   Replaces the currently selected strips with the new strip.
+   Previously selected strips will be deselected.
+Only added strips will be selected.

 Fit Method
    Determines how images with an aspect ratio different than the scene's